tlevine/horetu/docs/index.rst

 .. py:module:: horetu

-horetu turns a Python function into a command-line program;
-it assembles a command-line argument parser and passes the parsed arguments to the function.
+horetu turns a Python function into a command-line program with a command-line argument parser and an optional configuration file parser.
+It accepts configurations from the command line, falls back to the configuration file if it exists, and then falls back to any defaults that are set in the Python function.

 .. toctree::
     :maxdepth: 3